Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 2: Initial Prototyping of Envisioned Personal Health Assistant

 \subsubsection{Design 1: VA-driven default reminders}

-This design takes a proactive approach, with the VA suggesting reminders based on the medication details in the after-visit summary, without considering the user's routine.
-It assumes standard routines (\eg common meal times) to set reminder timings, then reviews them with the user.
-Users can ask to adjust the reminders.
-This design gives the VA most control, allowing only for post-hoc personalization by the user.
+This design takes a proactive approach, with the VA suggesting reminders based on the medication details in the AVS, without considering user routine.
+It assumes standard routines (\eg common meal times) to set reminder timings, then reviews them with the user. \amh{For medications that can be taken at any time, the VA randomly suggests a time.} Users can ask to adjust reminders.
+This design gives the VA most control and allows only for post-hoc personalization by the user.